RobSaidov/SelfDrivingCarSim/README.md

-Here’s a detailed and professional **README** for your Self-Driving Car Simulator project:

----

 # Self-Driving Car Simulator 🚗💨

 A simulation system designed to model the behavior of autonomous vehicles.
 This project leverages cutting-edge technologies in computer vision, deep learning, and reinforcement learning to enable self-driving cars to navigate virtual environments with lane detection, obstacle avoidance, and path planning.